Week 04

 Alt textAlt text

 Using the PCB holder instead of using a spoilboard has it's advantages and disadvantage.
 It's much easier to mount and unmount our stock materials, but we lose a little bit of working area that is required for clamping.
 Another major issue is because there is nothing underneath the stock material, it could flex when the spindle plunges and might result in the material didn't cut all the way through.
-But the biggest problem will be that the material alignment is highly unlikely to be flat relative to the spindle.
+This is also the reason we need to generate tabs for our interior cutting operation.
+However, the biggest problem with this setup is that the material alignment is highly unlikely to be flat relative to the spindle.

 Luckily there is a heightmap feature in Candle, the control software that came 3018.
 This feature is really similar to what many 3d printers nowadays achieve a perfect first layer.
 First we import our .nc file generated by MODS, then we could create a height map by probing our stock material with our drill bit.
 To do this, you need to have a Z-probe and make a non-permanent modification.
 For detailed instructions, please refer to this guide.
 From the generated map, the machine will adjust it's Z position when performing the cut operation and compensate the unevenness of the material.